 Native Americans used this path to transport their canoes overland from one river to the other.
 Using canoes, Native Americans could travel by water from the Great Lakes to the Gulf of Mexico except for this small section.
 A bronze arrowhead marker in Grizzly Ridge identifies the path.

 Grizzly Ridge opened in 2013 and was the largest expansion of the Akron Zoo at the time.

-In the heart of Grizzly Ridge, at the otter exhibit visitors can have the experience of a lifetime on the otter slide.
-The otter slide is a fully enclosed acrylic tube that goes underwater right through the otter exhibit.
+In the heart of Grizzly Ridge, at the otter habitat, visitors can have the experience of a lifetime on the otter slide.
+The otter slide is a fully enclosed acrylic tube that goes underwater right through the otter pool.

 The grizzly bear habitat includes a grizzly bear training wall, where the bears can demonstrate different training behaviors, such as opening their mouths, standing on their hind legs, presenting their paw, etc.

 Many of our animals are trained in behaviors that help them participate in their own healthcare.

 Grizzly Ridge achieved a Leadership in Energy and Environmental Design (LEED) Silver Campus destination for all of the green aspects built into the area.
 One of the best examples of the space's green practices is the pool water reclamation system that allows 100% of the water from the habitats to be reused.